gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 You would put a huge burden on the reporting module and your stats might be harder to analyze and probably not meaningful (not enough values per request name).
 {{</ alert >}}

-HTTP requests have to be passed to the `exec()` method in order to be attached to the scenario and be executed.
+HTTP requests must be passed to the `exec()` method to be attached to the scenario and executed.

 {{< include-code "inline" java kt scala >}}